libfg -- Frame Grabber library for Linux

 We have tested libfg on the following hardware:

-Note on Firewire/1394 devices: it should be possible to use a Firewire camera with the loopback driver; I am currently working on this, and will provide a new version soon.
+Note on Firewire/1394 devices: it should be possible to use a Firewire camera with the loopback driver.

 Kernel Support